Last updated on April 6, 2026

 Phyrexia: All Will Be One

-Phyrexia: All Will Be One is the next set release for the ongoing Dominaria storyline involving all things physician and time travel.
-It, like its predecessors, will release with a full suite of full art basic lands for players to enjoy, which has become somewhat of a regular release for the last few years.
+Phyrexia: All Will Be One came after the Dominaria storyline involving all things Phyrexian and time travel.
+This set has a full suite of full-art basic lands for players to enjoy.

 Included are two sets, one with beautiful depictions of massive landscapes and machines, and the others being “Phyrexianized” full arts with intricate versions of the mana pips.